-With the adoption of the zxcvbn library in WordPress 3.7 and our use of Force Strong Passwords on all customer sites, the password criteria for new users is based on a different a style of password that users may not be used to, which favors easier to remember and harder to crack chains of words rather than typical password patterns.
+With the adoption of the zxcvbn library in WordPress 3.7 and our use of Force Strong Passwords on all customer sites, the password criteria for new users has changed.
+The new criteria is based on a different style of strong password that users may not be used to.
+The criteria favors chains of words, making passwords easy to remember and harder to crack.

 While we don’t want to make our customers frustrated when creating passwords, we do want to do everything we can to help keep their sites safe.
-The use of a strong, unique password is one of the most important things a WordPress user can do to keep attackers from gaining access to their site.
+The use of a strong, unique password is one of the most important security steps a WordPress user can take.

 Only passwords rated as Strong are accepted for Administrator, Editor, and Author level users.